Endeavour Silver - Selling The News Today

 For Q2, Endeavor Silver produced 1,143,788 ounces of silver and 13,058 ounces of gold (2.1 million ounces AgEq).
 Production rose relative to Q1 when the company produced 1,076,974 ounces of silver and 11,724 ounces of gold (1.9 Million ounces AgEq).

-Year-to-date, Endeavour has produced a total of 2,220762 ounces of silver and 24,782 ounces of gold for a combined 4.0 million ounces of AgEq.
+Year to date, Endeavour has produced a total of 2,220762 ounces of silver and 24,782 ounces of gold for a combined 4.0 million ounces of AgEq.

 Shares of EXK are now off -16.5% on the year.